goodiesavolonte/goodiesavolonte.github.io/_posts/2013-09-13-smoky-corn-jalapeno-lime-hummus.md

 [<img class="alignnone size-full wp-image-276" alt="Smoky Corn & Jalapenos Hummus" src="http://www.goodiesavolonte.com/wp-content/uploads/2013/09/IMG_5310.jpg" width="552" height="773" />](http://www.goodiesavolonte.com/wp-content/uploads/2013/09/IMG_5310.jpg)

 Over the years, I have tried many variations of hummus.
 I started with the classic hummus with homemade tahini then less traditional versions like roasted red pepper, sundried tomatoes and roasted garlic to name a few.
 Our new favorite is grilled corn and jalapeños with lime.
-It doesn&#8217;t have many ingredients but each of them sing in this hummus.
-It&#8217;s sweet, fresh and hot but the best is the smokiness.
+It doesn't have many ingredients but each of them sing in this hummus.
+It's sweet, fresh and hot but the best is the smokiness.

 [<img class="alignnone size-full wp-image-277" alt="Smoky Corn & Jalapenos Hummus" src="http://www.goodiesavolonte.com/wp-content/uploads/2013/09/IMG_5315.jpg" width="552" height="773" />](http://www.goodiesavolonte.com/wp-content/uploads/2013/09/IMG_5315.jpg)

 I start off by cooking the corn in the oven.
 Steaming or boiling also works.
 Next, I want to add smoky flavors to the corn and jalapeños.
-The best would be to use a grill with wood or charcoal but that&#8217;s not always possible.
+The best would be to use a grill with wood or charcoal but that's not always possible.
 I use a broiler but I would use a gas stove if I had one (I miss my gas stove!).
-For the jalapeños, what you want is the skin to peel off easily, it&#8217;s okay if you burn them a little, it will just taste better.
-You don&#8217;t want to go that far with the corn, just a little grilling is fine.
+For the jalapeños, what you want is the skin to peel off easily, it's okay if you burn them a little, it will just taste better.
+You don't want to go that far with the corn, just a little grilling is fine.
 To keep this fresh, I add lime zest and juice, and a bit of coriander.
 Of course, you can adjust the level of spiciness to your liking by using less jalapeños.
-In the end it&#8217;s hot but it doesn&#8217;t have the burning sensation of fresh chillies so don&#8217;t be afraid.
+In the end it's hot but it doesn't have the burning sensation of fresh chillies so don't be afraid.

-Also, I don&#8217;t bother removing the skin from the chickpeas but if you&#8217;re after a hummus that is extra smooth, then you might want to consider that.
+Also, I don't bother removing the skin from the chickpeas but if you're after a hummus that is extra smooth, then you might want to consider that.

 [<img class="alignnone size-full wp-image-274" alt="Grilling corn and jalapenos" src="http://www.goodiesavolonte.com/wp-content/uploads/2013/09/IMG_5277.jpg" width="274" height="384" />](http://www.goodiesavolonte.com/wp-content/uploads/2013/09/IMG_5277.jpg) [<img class="alignnone size-full wp-image-275" alt="Grilling corn and jalapenos" src="http://www.goodiesavolonte.com/wp-content/uploads/2013/09/IMG_5279.jpg" width="274" height="384" />](http://www.goodiesavolonte.com/wp-content/uploads/2013/09/IMG_5279.jpg)